How to find us?

 - Schengen visa application form

-- To Switzerland
+- To Lithuania and Switzerland

 Visa fees vary depending on the Euro-US Dollar exchange rate.
 Please always check them here.